CMTA/RuleEngine/doc/technical.md

 > The gasless integration was not part of the audit performed by ABDK on the version [1.0.1](https://github.com/CMTA/RuleEngine/releases/tag/1.0.1)

-The RuleEngine and the Whitelist contracts support client-side gasless transactions using the [Gas Station Network](https://docs.opengsn.org/#the-problem) (GSN) pattern, the main open standard for transfering fee payment to another account than that of the transaction issuer.
+The RuleEngine, the Whitelist and SanctionList contracts support client-side gasless transactions using the [Gas Station Network](https://docs.opengsn.org/#the-problem) (GSN) pattern, the main open standard for transfering fee payment to another account than that of the transaction issuer.
 The contract uses the OpenZeppelin contract `ERC2771Context`, which allows a contract to get the original client with `_msgSender()` instead of the fee payer given by `msg.sender` .

 At deployment, the parameter  `forwarder` inside the contract constructor has to be set  with the defined address of the forwarder.
 Please note that the forwarder can not be changed after deployment.